top of page

 C

+Capacity: The maximum amount of work that a team can handle during a specific period.
+CI/CD: Continuous Integration and Continuous Deployment; a practice in which code changes are automatically prepared and tested for release to production.
 Colocated Team: A sitting arrangement where all team members are located in the same room or office space working together interdependently to accomplish a task.
 Continuous Flow: A production or work method that aims to eliminate batch processing and move work items through the process one at a time to reduce lead times and inventory.
 Continuous Improvement (CI): The ongoing process of identifying and implementing enhancements and changes to improve the efficiency and effectiveness of work at scale.
+Cross-functional Team: A group of people with different functional expertise working toward a common goal.
 Cumulative Flow Diagram (CFD): An area graph that depicts the flow of work over time, with the horizontal axis representing time and the vertical axis representing the number of tasks in each state.
 The CFD can help teams monitor how stable their workflow is, anticipate bottlenecks, and make processes more predictable.
-By visualizing how tasks accumulate over time, teams can see where to make their process more efficient.
 Customer Feedback Loop: A process of gathering feedback from users or customers on the product's features and performance to inform future development.
 Customer Persona: A fictional representation of a target customer, used to better understand user needs and guide product development decisions.
 Cycle Time: The time it takes to complete a single unit of work, from the moment it's started to when it's considered done, often used to measure process efficiency.

 D

-Daily Scrum: A daily meeting lasting no more than 15-minute and held by the Scrum developers to plan the work for the next 24 hours.
-Daily Standup (or Daily Scrum): A short daily meeting where team members discuss what they worked on, what they plan to work on, and any impediments they are facing.
+Daily Scrum: A daily event lasting no more than 15 minutes held by the Scrum developers to plan the work for the next 24 hours.
+Daily Standup (or Daily Scrum): A term that refers to the Daily Scrum event.
 Definition of Done (DoD): A set of criteria that must be met for a user story or task to be considered complete and potentially shippable.
 Definition of Ready (DoR): A set of criteria that a user story must meet before it can be added to a sprint or worked on, ensuring that it is well-defined and ready for development.
+Demo: A session in which a development team demonstrates the functionality they have completed during the sprint to stakeholders.
+Dependency: A situation in which one task or project component depends on the completion of another.
 Development Team: A term used by the 2017 Scrum Guide that refers to the developers in a Scrum Team.
 Disciplined Agile Development (DAD): A hybrid approach that extends Scrum to use other Agile frameworks to scale and focus on producing repeatable results.
 Distributed Agile: Product development implemented by combining Agile and remote development.
 Distributed Development: A structure where information systems development members are dispersed along physical, geographical, organizational, or temporal boundaries.

 E

+Empirical Process Control: A fundamental concept of Scrum based on the ideas of empiricism and lean thinking that emphasizes decision making from real-world results rather than theoretical approaches.
+Enabler Story: In SAFe, an enabler story helps advance the Architectural Runway to support upcoming business features/stories, often addressing aspects of system architecture, security, or infrastructure.
 Epic: A large user story or feature that is too big to be completed in a single sprint and is typically broken down into smaller, manageable user stories.
+Estimation: The process of predicting the amount of effort and time that will be required to complete a project or part of a project.
 Executive Action Team (EAT): A group of executives or leaders who are responsible for supporting and guiding the implementation of Scrum@Scale at the organizational level.
-Extreme Programming (XP): A software development style that focuses on programming technique excellence, clear communication, and teamwork.

 F